komodorio/helm-dashboard/charts/helm-dashboard/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Adding Authentication

+The task of authentication and user control is out of scope for Helm Dashboard.
+Luckily, there are third-party solutions which are dedicated to provide that functionality.

+For instance, you can place authentication proxy in front of Helm Dashboard, like this one: https://github.com/oauth2-proxy/oauth2-proxy

 ## Parameters

 The following table lists the configurable parameters of the chart and their default values.